-As a multinational telecommunications company, we are subject to varying degrees of regulation in each of the jurisdictions in which we provide, or expect to provide, our services.
+As a multinational telecommunications company, we are subject to varying degrees of regulation in each of the jurisdictions in which we currently provide, or expect to provide, our services.
 Local laws and regulations, and the interpretation of such laws and regulations, differ significantly among the jurisdictions in which we operate.
-There can be no assurance that future regulatory, judicial and legislative changes will not have a material adverse effect on us, that domestic or international regulators or third parties will not raise material issues with regard to our compliance or noncompliance with applicable regulations.
+There can be no assurance that future regulatory, judicial and legislative changes will not have a material adverse effect on us, that domestic or international regulators or third parties will not raise material issues with regard to our compliance or noncompliance with applicable regulations or that regulatory activities will not have a material adverse effect on us.
+Certain risks regarding the regulatory framework in the principal jurisdictions in which we provide our services are briefly described below.

 United States.
 In the United States, our services are subject to the provisions of the United States Communications Act of 1934, as amended by the United States 1996 Telecommunications Act, and the Federal Communications Commission regulations thereunder, as well as the applicable laws and regulations of the various states administered by the relevant state public service commissions.
-The recent trend in the United States has been in the direction of reduced regulation which has also given AT&T, the largest international and domestic long distance carrier in the United States, increased pricing and market entry flexibility that has permitted it to compete more effectively with smaller carriers, such as us.
+The recent trend in the United States, for both federal and state regulation of telecommunications service providers, has been in the direction of reduced regulation.
+Although this trend facilitates market entry and competition by multiple providers, it has also given AT&T, the largest international and domestic long distance carrier in the United States, increased pricing and market entry flexibility that has permitted it to compete more effectively with smaller carriers, such as us.
 In addition, the 1996 Telecommunications Act has opened the United States market to increased competition.
+There can be no assurance that future regulatory, judicial and legislative changes in the United States will not result in a material adverse effect on us.

-The FCC and relevant state public service commissions exercise authority to regulate ownership of transmission facilities, provision of services and the terms and conditions under which our services are provided.
-In addition, we file tariffs listing the rates, terms and conditions of the services we provide.
-Any failure to maintain proper federal and state tariffs or certification, or any finding by the federal or state agencies that we are not operating under permissible terms and conditions, may result in an enforcement action or investigation.
+Despite recent trends toward deregulation, the FCC and relevant state public service commissions continue to exercise authority to regulate ownership of transmission facilities, provision of services and the terms and conditions under which our services are provided.
+In addition, we are required by federal and state law and regulations to file tariffs listing the rates, terms and conditions of the services we provide.
+Any failure to maintain proper federal and state tariffs or certification or any finding by the federal or state agencies that we are not operating under permissible terms and conditions may result in an enforcement action or investigation, either of which could have a material adverse effect on us.

-To originate and terminate calls, long distance carriers such as us must purchase "access" from the local exchange carriers.
+To originate and terminate calls, long distance carriers such as us must purchase "access" from the local exchange carriers, including competitive local exchange carriers.
 Access charges represent a significant portion of our cost of revenue and, generally, such access charges are regulated by the FCC.
-Under new FCC rules, local exchange carriers will be permitted to allow certain volume discounts in the pricing of access charges.
-It is possible that many long distance carriers, including us, could be placed at a significant cost disadvantage to larger competitors.
+The FCC has recently reformed its regulation of access charges by local exchange carriers to better account for increasing levels of local competition.
+Under the new rules, local exchange carriers will be permitted to allow certain volume discounts in the pricing of access charges.
+While the import of these new rules is not yet certain, it is possible that many long distance carriers, including us, could be placed at a significant cost disadvantage to larger competitors.
 We also contribute to universal service funds based on revenues collected in the United States.
 In a pending rulemaking, the FCC may amend its rules to require us to contribute based on foreign revenues as well as domestic revenues.